 If your dog’s food smells mildly bad to you, it might be unbearable for your furry friend.
 We often judge a meal’s flavor by how it smells, and your dog likely does the same.
-Try switching up their kibble or mixing in some CBD oil to get your dog to eat.
+Try switching up their kibble or mixing in some premium quality CBD oil to get your dog to eat.

 What to Feed a Sick Dog That Will Not Eat

 Some foods can help soothe a dog’s upset stomach, though be sure to consult a vet before you feed them to your pet.
-These are some tasty snacks that pet-friendly and nutritious:
+These are some tasty snacks that are pet-friendly and nutritious: